 To further strengthen and facilitate the process of learning in a field placement, Laurier's Faculty of Social Work assigns a field advisor for each instructor and student during the placement.
-The field advisor is an experienced social worker employed by the Faculty of Social Work who has worked in the field for a minimum of five years, has experience working with students.
+The field advisor is an experienced social worker employed by the Faculty of Social Work who has worked in the field for a minimum of five years for MSW, or a minimum of two years for BSW, has experience working with students.
 The field advisor provides a connection between campus and field for the student and placement setting.
 Each term the field advisor is assigned to a group of students placed at an agency.
-To ensure continuity of learning for students in the two-year full-time and three-year part-time program, each field advisor is assigned the same group of students for the foundational and advanced placements.
+To ensure continuity of learning for students in the MSW two-year full-time and three-year part-time program, each MSW field advisor is assigned the same group of students for the foundational and advanced placements.

 Field advisor overall responsibilities include:

 Field advisors connect with students as well as instructors via email or phone the first day of placement.
 Advisors also connect with students and instructors prior to each evaluation in order to provide any support needed towards the student’s placement.